Ontario College Certificate in Electrical Techniques Curriculum

 - Apply basic electrical cabling requirements and install and test system grounding for a specified number of applications under the supervision of a qualified person.

 - Identify problems and troubleshoot electrical systems under the supervision of a qualified person.

 - Assist in the selection of electrical equipment, systems and components to fulfill the requirements and specifications under the supervision of a qualified person.

 Courses and Descriptions

-This course is designed to enable students to acquire foundational mathematical skills important for their success in various Technology programs.
-These programs are Computer Engineering Technician and Technology, Electrical Engineering Technician, Electrical Techniques, and Instrumentation and Control Engineering Technician.
+This course is will challenge student to acquire and apply the foundational mathematical skills important for their success in many technical programs.
 The course is designed to complement and reinforce learning within other first semester and subsequent courses in their program of study.
-Microsoft Excel computer spreadsheets will be utilized as a problem-solving tool for various applications throughout the course.
+Key topics that will be covered include essential algebra skills, right angle trigonometry and vectors.

 Communications I is an introductory course that provides a foundation in college-level communications by teaching students to read critically, write appropriately for a variety of audiences, conduct and cite research, and revise for clarity and correctness.
 In seminars and labs, students will engage in both independent and collaborative activities, including the development of a digital portfolio designed to help them become more effective communicators in academic and professional environments.

 This course introduces the student to computing and Information Technology used in today's devices and networks.
 Students will develop a basic understanding of computer hardware, software, operating systems, programming languages and data communications required to form an integrated Information system.
 Emphasis will be placed on personal/industry computer use along with specific applications such as MS Word, Excel, and Powerpoint.
 This will ensure students can use computing and software applications as a communication, documentation and problem solving tool.